 - Proprietary software projects need to protect confidentiality to prevent theft of intellectual property.

 - All organizations need to secure their CI/CD pipelines to prevent compromise and sabotage by internal or external threat actors.

 Respond to Vulnerabilities

 Vulnerabilities are inevitably found in software—they might be discovered by your customers, security researchers, or by attackers.
 Organizations are expected to respond quickly when vulnerabilities are discovered in their software.
-Knowing about a vulnerability and failing to respond to it can have a major impact on the reputation of a software development organization.
+Knowing about a vulnerability and failing to respond to it can have a major impact on the reputation of a software development or even a mobile app development organization.

 A Vulnerability Disclosure Plan (VDP) and related policies provide an organizational process for analyzing new vulnerabilities, quickly identifying remedial actions, implementing them, and testing software changes to verify the fix.
 A VDP can help your organization prepare in advance for the next critical vulnerability.

 It is also important to have robust monitoring in production environments and raise alerts when suspicious activity occurs.
 Incident alerting tools like OnPage can help you deliver alerts to relevant personnel, ensure they respond, and automatically escalate the alert if necessary.

 Try OnPage for FREE!
 Request an enterprise free trial.

 In this article, we explained why it is important to create a secure SDLC, showed how to secure all phases of the development lifecycle, and provided three essential best practices for adopting an SSDLC:

 - Prepare your organization—keep in mind that the transition to an SSDLC is a cultural change and must involve training and organizational alignment.